APEC leaders vow to tackle economic recovery, COVID-19, climate | Business

 APEC leaders vow to tackle economic recovery, COVID-19, climate

+One U.S. official said all but one country had backed the offer, which requires the consensus of all 21 economies.
+"One economy is still undergoing consultations and has not yet joined consensus.
+We hope this impasse is resolved quickly to ensure we can continue the positive momentum on economic cooperation through APEC," the official said.
+The APEC summit will be held in Thailand next year.

 During a session on Friday, German chancellor Angela Merkel reiterated the importance of vaccinations in the fight against the pandemic.
 New Zealand Prime Minister Jacinda Ardern then paid tribute to the outgoing chancellor.
-(Additional reporting by David Brunnstrom, Steve Holland and Andrea Shalal in Washington and Beijing newsroom; Editing by Michael Perry, Andrea Ricci and Raissa Kasolowsky)
+(Additional reporting by David Brunnstrom, Steve Holland, Andrea Shalal and Susan Heavey in Washington and Beijing newsroom; Editing by Michael Perry, Raissa Kasolowsky and Andrea Ricci)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)